cmmattingly/sod/README.md

 ```

 ### Scraping
-The src/scraping directory contains scripts to both scrape senator metadata (name, party, state, etc.) and senator statments.
+The src/scraping directory contains scripts to both scrape senator metadata (name, party, state, etc.) and senator statements.
 The scrape_sen_metadata.py script should not be used unless the ProPublica API is down.

 Run the following command to scrape senator statements (if you need to update statements):
 ```bash